- Search The Registry

 - My Account

 Born a quarteron in Villers-Cotterêts near Paris, Dumas' grandfather was the Marquis Antoine-Alexandre Davy de la Pailleterie and his grandmother was Marie-Céssette Dumas, a Black slave from Jérémie, Saint-Domingue (Haiti).
 Young Alexandre grew up in Villers-Cotterêts.
 Dumas's father Thomas Alexandre Dumas was a general in Napoleon's army, who had fallen out of favor.
 After his father's death in 1806, the family lived in poverty.
 Dumas worked as a clerk and went to Paris to find work in 1823.
 During this time he had an illegitimate quarteron child with Marie-Laure-Catherine Labay, a dressmaker, Alexandre Dumas fils.

 Writing brought Dumas enormous fortune, but he spent money faster than he made it.
 He produced some 250 books with his 73 assistants, especially with the history teacher Auguste Maquet, who worked independently.
 His most successful novels contained vivid adventures with action, and bigger-than-life characters.
 He took great liberty with the truth to achieve a good story.

 His son, Alexandre Dumas fils, wrote several important novels including "La Dame aux Camélias," the basis of Verdi's opera "La Traviata."
 Dumas’ life as a writer was filled with years of traveling and carousing.
 Some of his writings were "The Count of Monte-Cristo," "The Man in the Iron Mask," and "The Three Musketeers."
 In a shorter piece, “Georges” (1843), Dumas examined the question of race and colonialism.
-The main character, a half-French Mulatto, leaves Mauritius to be educated in France, and returns to revenge for the affronts he had suffered as a boy.
+The main character, a half-French Mulatto, leaves Mauritius to be educated in France and returns to revenge for the affronts he had suffered as a boy.

 Alexandre Dumas died in Puys, near Dieppe, on December 5, 1870.